SenseNet/sensenet/README.md

 ### sensenet ECM 7.0
 A modern ECM platform that can be integrated into existing or new web applications.
 We modularized sensenet ECM so that you can install only the parts you need.
 Take a look at the currently published [core components](/docs/sensenet-components.md)!

-There is also a number of other built-in and 3rd party [components and plugins](https://github.com/SenseNet/awesome-sensenet) that are built on this platform either by us or the community.
+There is also several other built-in and 3rd party [components and plugins](https://github.com/SenseNet/awesome-sensenet) that are built on this platform either by us or the community.

 ![sensenet components](https://github.com/SenseNet/sn-resources/raw/master/images/sn-components/sn-components.png "sensenet components")